Welcome to Adapt

 Marian began her career in Applied Behavior Analysis (ABA) in 2006 after completing her Bachelor's degree in Psychology.
 Since then, she has worked in multiple settings including a center-based program, a private school specializing in ABA for children diagnosed with Autism and more recently in in-home services.
 Her experience encompasses an extensive age range from 18 months to 22 years of age.
 In 2015 she completed her Master's program in Human Behavior and is now preparing to become a Board Certified Behavior Analyst (BCBA).
 Her biggest hope is to make a meaningful impact in the lives of not only the clients she provides guidance to, but rather, the family unit as a whole.

-Program Manager/Senior Behavior Therapist, B.S.
+Program Manager/Senior Behavior Therapist II, B.A.
 Psychology

 Taron received a Bachelor of Science degree in Psychology with a concentration in Education from the University of Tennessee in Chattanooga.
 During his college years, Taron built his professional experience in working with children as a teacher's assistant for various elementary schools to tutoring children in after school programs.
 It was when he moved to San Francisco that Taron discovered his passion for ABA.
 As a Behavioral Therapist, Taron has continued to develop his skills in teaching, analysis, rapport building, and client specific behavioral strategies and recently began his training as a program manger with Adapt.
 His current goals are to obtain his Masters of Science degree in Clinical Psychology, continue building his knowledge in the field of ABA, and furthering the growth of every individual with Autism he works with.

-Senior Behavior Therapist II, B.A.
+Program Manager/Senior Behavior Therapist II, B.A.
 Psychology

-Starting her career in ABA back in 2014, Moying has built a wealth of experience working with people on the spectrum from ages 2 to 21 .
-She graduated with a B.A. in Psychology in 2015 and currently working towards obtaining her Masters degree and eventual certification as a BCBA.
+Starting her career in ABA back in 2015, Moying has built a wealth of experience working with people on the spectrum from ages 2 to 21 .
+She graduated with a B.A. in Psychology in 2015 and is currently working towards obtaining her Masters degree and eventual certification as a BCBA.
 In 2018, Moying completed her certification as a Registered Behavioral Technician (RBT) by the Behavior Analyst Certification Board.
 She believes that building a relationship between the individual receiving therapy and the family are essential to build trust between the team and an ultimately successful intervention.
-Moying is eager to learn new and effective ABA methods to continue strengthen her skill sets to better support families and looks forward to contributing to the growth of the Adapt team.
+Moying is eager to learn new and effective ABA methods to continue strengthening her skill sets to better support families and looks forward to contributing to the growth of the Adapt team.